 We shall not sleep...

 Just to get the obvious out of the way, in the laughably misnamed United Kingdom, they have broken faith with those who died.
-Courtesy of my former colleague Laurence Fox, we learn that on this Armistice Day the uniform in which Lieutenant-Colonel McCrae gave his life for King and Empire cannot be worn in public in certain parts of the UK because, er, diversity is our strength:
+Courtesy of my former colleague Laurence Fox, we learned a couple of Remembrance Days back that the uniform in which Lieutenant-Colonel McCrae gave his life for King and Empire cannot be worn in public in certain parts of the UK because, er, diversity is our strength:

 Invaded.
 Dominated.
 Subjugated. pic.twitter.com/wOfhNLY9M9